-The budget is prepared for the General Fund, the Series 2019 G.O.
-Bond Fund and the Site and Building Reserve Fund by function and activity, and includes information on the past year, current year estimates, and requested appropriations for the next fiscal year.
+The budget is prepared for the General Fund and the Series 2019 G.O.
+Bond Fund by function and activity, and includes information on the past year, current year estimates, and requested appropriations for the next fiscal year.
 The proposed budget is presented to the Library Board of Trustees for review.
 This governing body holds public meetings and may add to, subtract from, or change appropriations.
 The budget may be amended by the governing body.
 State statutes and local ordinances require that the budget be approved before the beginning of the fiscal year.